Erwin Junior Sánchez

-Erwin Junior Sánchez Paniagua (born 23 July 1993) is a professional footballer who plays as a midfielder for Bolivian Primera División side Blooming.
+Erwin Junior Sánchez Paniagua (born 23 July 1993) is a professional footballer who plays as a midfielder for Bolivian Primera División side San Antonio Bulo Bulo.
 Born in Portugal, he plays for the Bolivia national team.

 Club career

 After becoming secondary school graduate, he decided to study a master's degree in International Business in the United States instead of practicing professional football.
 In 2015, after returning to Bolivia, he joined Real Potosí in the Bolivian Primera División.

 International career

 In November 2015, Sánchez received his first call-up to the Bolivia senior team for the 2018 FIFA World Cup qualifiers against Venezuela and Paraguay.

 Personal life

 He is the son of the former Bolivian international footballer Erwin "Platini" Sánchez.
 Born in Portugal when his father played for Boavista, he holds both Portuguese and Bolivian nationality.